 I remember watching a Behind the Music special about Thin Lizzy years ago.
 They played about five seconds of this video, and it’s kind of haunted the back of my brain ever since.
 Sure, it was a little manipulative to have Phil singing about breaking down and looking soulful just as they were talking about his drug problems and death, but it was still a far cry from what I was used to hearing from the Liz.
 For years I had no idea what the song was or where it was from.
 Then I thought to try digging into Phil Lynott’s solo work, and there it was.

 From what I’d read and heard on the radio, I sort of assumed Thin Lizzy were “The Boys Are Back in Town” multiplied by a hundred.

-turns out i was wrong. phil lynott was a lot more musically adventurous than classic rock radio would have you believe — particularly when it came to his solo work (some of the demos he recorded with junior giscombe shortly before his death are so far removed from anything else he did, it’s kind of shocking) — and thin lizzy didn’t really get the recognition they deserved. though the band eventually hit on a commercial formula and didn’t deviate much from the tried and true once they became successful, they made a few albums before they hit it big that aren’t really anything like that stuff, and for my money blow it all to pieces. there’s some really good music there…i think shades from a blue orphanage alone destroys just about everything else they did. some of it makes me think a bit of early springsteen, which is the last thing you’d expect from thin lizzy. it’s funky, and complex, and jazzy, and folky, and “sarah” is just a gorgeous song any way you slice it.
+I was wrong about that.
+Phil was a lot more adventurous than classic rock radio would have you believe — particularly when it came to his solo work.
+Some of the demos he recorded with Junior Giscombe shortly before his death are so far removed from anything else he did, it’s kind of shocking.
+And Thin Lizzy didn’t really get the recognition they deserved.
+Though the band eventually hit on a commercial formula and didn’t often deviate much from the tried and true once they became successful, they made a few albums before they hit it big that aren’t really anything like that stuff, and for my money that music might even be better than the work they’re best known for.

-video that didn’t originate from youtube and has something to do with me coming soon…maybe some more recording footage or something.
+Video that didn’t originate from YouTube and has something to do with me coming soon…maybe some more recording footage or something.